Written by Rose Souders

 I recommend keeping this video to 5 minutes or more and focus on something that shows the behind the scenes, while still in the background showing the safety protocols in action.
 For example, you could show the bar making cocktails, but the background view is your outdoor tables being cleaned, customers properly using masks, tables spaced out, etc. Remember, this is a real unedited video so it’s up to you to maintain the safety protocols, which I hope you would be doing anyway.

 Pro-tip: don’t forget to use a tripod.
 Also, ideally, for this type of video, you’d have no or very little talking.
 The purpose is to show the experience one would have going to your business, not to be your stage.

 - Pros: You’re going to quickly build trust with your customers and they’ll immediately feel more comfortable visiting your business when the time is right for them.
 You’ll also stand out.
 Not many businesses are likely to make this move because they think it’s too risky or complicated.
 See “Cons” below.

 - Cons: Yes, this is a risk.
 What if in the video, someone doesn’t follow the rules?
 However, if you’re on top of your protocols and your staff is consistently enforcing this, you shouldn’t have any issues.
 If you’re worried, you can keep the videos to 5 minutes instead of a longer 10 minutes + video.

 Record and edit a video that sums up the safety protocols and experience visiting your business during COVID-19.

 Again, rather than just a photo of a spray bottle or hand sanitizer bottle on a counter, take the time to brush up or learn video editing skills and record a montage of your safety protocols and what someone can expect when visiting.
+Keep these pre-recorded videos shorter, ideally no more than five minutes.
 Publish it to your social media accounts and embed it on your website.
 The Mall of America recorded a fantastic video like this and I highly recommend watching it and following its structure.
 You can watch it here.